mitre/caldera/README.md

 monitor >>> gr
 ```

-Next, look at the loaded adversaries, then dive deeper into the basic adversary
+Next, look at the loaded adversaries, then dive deeper into the mission1 adversary
 ```
 monitor >>> ad
 monitor >>> ad 1